 Before a chef cooks, they wash vegetables, peel them, and cut them to uniform sizes.
 A recipe that calls for 'diced onion' cannot use a whole onion with the skin on.
 Text preprocessing does the same: it washes (removes noise), peels (removes stop words), and dices (tokenises) raw text into a uniform form that machine learning models can use as ingredients.

-Tokenisation splits a text stream into discrete units called tokens.
-Word tokenisation splits on whitespace and punctuation.
-Sentence tokenisation splits on sentence boundaries.
-Sub-word tokenisation (BPE, WordPiece) splits words into smaller fragments — used by BERT, GPT, and all modern LLMs.
+Tokenization splits a text stream into discrete units called tokens.
+Word tokenization splits on whitespace and punctuation.
+Sentence tokenization splits on sentence boundaries.
+Sub-word tokenization (BPE, WordPiece) splits words into smaller fragments — used by BERT, GPT, and all modern LLMs.

 import nltk